Vyral/base-template/_drafts/why-do-we-strive-to-be-remarkable.md

 {% include youtube.html %}

-Being remarkable is something that we’ve been focusing our energy on a lot lately.
-Here’s why.
+<center>Being remarkable is something that we’ve been focusing our energy on a lot lately.
+Here’s why.</center>

 Today’s topic is a little different.
 Instead of talking about real estate, we wanted to bring you a different kind of message.